akueisara/simple-todo-app/README.md

 * [x] Add support for completion due dates for todo items (and display within listview item)
 * [x] Use a [DialogFragment](http://guides.codepath.com/android/Using-DialogFragment) instead of new Activity for editing items
 * [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Add support for sorting items by title, priority or due date

 ## Video Walkthrough